Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/docs/RaspberryPi.md

 ## Build directly on Linux arm32 with Microsoft Audio Stack

-Microsoft Audio Stack can be used to enhance the experience.
+Microsoft Audio Stack (MAS) can be used to enhance the experience.

 Benefits include:
-* Software Audio Echo Cancellation
+* Software Acoustic Echo Cancellation
 * Beamforming
 * Noise Suppression
 * Automatic Gain Control